openvinotoolkit/nncf/docs/Usage.md

                           configure_optimizers_fn=configure_optimizers_fn)
 ```
 The above call executes the acccuracy-aware training loop and return the compressed model.
 For more details on how to use the accuracy-aware training loop functionality of NNCF, please refer to its [documentation](./accuracy_aware_model_training/AdaptiveCompressionTraining.md).

-with the maximal found compression rate and satisfying the defined accuracy drop criteria.
-The search can be only done for a single compression algorithm in the pipeline (i.e. several compression algorithms could be applied to the model and the search is going to be performed for a single one); currently supported algorithms for compression rate search are magnitude sparsity and filter pruning.
-The exact compression algorithm for which the search is done is determined from `"accuracy_aware_training"` config section added to the target compression algorithm section.
-Below is an example of a filter pruning configuration with added `"accuracy_aware_training"` parameters.
-The parameters to be set by the user in this config section are (i) `maximal_accuracy_degradation` - the maximal allowed accuracy metric drop relative to the original model (in percent), (ii) `initial_training_phase_epochs` - the number of epochs to train the model with the compression schedule specified in the  `"params"` section, (iii) `patience_epochs` - the number of epochs to train the model for a compression rate level set by the search algorithm before switching to another compression rate value.